AI Vendor Risk Assessment: Vendor Claim Is Not Evidence

-AI vendor risk is not a questionnaire problem.
-It is an evidence conversion problem.
+AI vendor risk assessment is not mainly a questionnaire problem.

 That is useful.

-The question is not only:
+The harder question is not:

 Did the vendor answer?